What are essential oils?

-Essential oils are aromatic substances obtained from plant material through various methods including distillation and extraction.
+Essential oils are volatile aromatic substances obtained from plant material through various methods including distillation and extraction.
 Essential oils have been widely used for centuries in aromatherapy, balneotherapy, and perfumery (see perfumes and fragrances).
 During aromatherapy, essential oils are often applied directly to the skin or delivered by inhalational methods.
 Essential oils are also increasingly being used in household products and in aerosol diffusers [1,2].

 Commonly used essential oils include [1,3]: